Caring for children with Special Educational Needs (England)

 What does the SEND Code of Practice mean for me?

 Every childcare professional should be aware of their rights and responsibilities under the SEND Code of Practice, and if you’re a childminder or nursery worker delivering free early education for 2, 3 or 4-year olds, you must adhere to the code of practice as statutory guidance.

 Many childcare professionals care for children with special educational needs and/or disabilities (SEND).
 A child may be diagnosed with a condition before joining your setting, or you may be involved in identifying a special educational need or disability.

 Your daily observations and interactions with the children in your care, and the valuable support you offer families, mean that you’re well placed to spot any early signs of additional needs.

 In England, the EYFS asks you to provide parents with a brief written development summary of their child’s progress in the prime areas of learning at age 2.
-From September 2015, health and early years professionals have worked side-by-side on integrated reviews for 2-year-olds.
+Health and early years professionals work side-by-side on integrated reviews for 2-year-olds.

 The integration of these reviews aims to combine the expertise of health visitors and early years practitioners to effectively identify additional needs and provide early support.
 Having knowledge and understanding of the SEND Code of Practice will help identify and support these needs.

 Resources to support SEND/ALN from PACEY

 SEND Code of Practice factsheet – a free factsheet for members outlining and explaining the SEND code of practice for childcare professionals.
 This includes key information and advice for supporting a child with SEND, the importance of your setting and how to address clear targets to enable them to reach ambitious outcomes.